hargi12/distance_calculator_api/README.md

 # distance_calculator_api

-A simple api that returns json data after computing the distance between a user's current location and nearby health facilities within a distance of 10km radius
+An api that calculates the distance between two geolocations points (x1,y1, x2,y2).
+In the example provided, we calculate a given user's current location and nearby health facilities within a distance of 10km radius.
+The results is returned in a json data format.